meilisearch/specifications/text/0105-dumps-api.md

 ### 3.4.
 Dump version support

 To handle dump and Meilisearch version compatibility, it is necessary to also versionize the dumps feature.
-This

 The following table describes which version of the dump correspond to which version of Meilisearch